 The first thing to do is to check the return address to be sure it’s from the Internal Revenue Service and not another agency.

 If it’s from the IRS, the notice will have instructions on how to respond and provide specific website link for you to visit for additional information located at the end of the notice or letter.
 Visit I got a notice from the IRS for further details including what to do if the notice is not from the IRS.

-Even if you can’t pay the taxes you owe, responding to a notice before the due date could prevent a lot of trouble.
+Even if you can’t pay the taxes you owe, responding to a notice before the due date could prevent enforcement action.
 For example, the IRS can issue a levy and take your property or assets (such as funds from a bank account, Social Security benefits, wages, your car, or your home).
 Be sure to keep your address up to date with the IRS so you receive all notices and letters.

 If the IRS has already issued a CDP notice for that particular tax debt, then you can still request a hearing with the IRS Office of Appeals either before or after the IRS levies your property.
 You can also request a hearing when the IRS proposes filing of a Notice of Federal Tax Lien and when the IRS rejects, modifies or terminates your installment agreement.
 You will need to request a conference through the Collection Appeals Program (CAP), but unlike a CDP hearing, you may not seek review of Appeal’s determination in the U.S. Tax Court.
 See IRS Publication 594, The IRS Collection Process, and Publication 1660, Collection Appeal Rights, for a full explanation of the process.

 You need to figure out what payment options might work for your situation, and act to set up a payment plan or other way to pay off your balance.
 For specifics, see I got a notice from the IRS on TAS Get Help.

 For specifics, see I got a notice from the IRS on TAS Get Help and Revocation or Denial of Passport in Case of Certain Unpaid Taxes for further information.